Dundalk F.C.: Kit history

 Dundalk's colours have been white shirts with black shorts and black or white socks since the start of the 1940–41 season.
-It is known that the Dundalk G.N.R. club wore blue shirts when it started in 1903. and were reported to be wearing "yellow and black" in 1906, but there is no further evidence of defined club colours in the pre-World War I years.
+There is no evidence of defined club colours in the pre-World War I years.
 When the club was revived for the 1919–20 season, the colours adopted were black and amber-striped shirts with white shorts.
-In advance of dropping the 'G.N.R.' moniker and becoming 'Dundalk A.F.C.', the club changed to a strip of white shirts with the town crest as its badge, and blue shorts matching the azure shield of the crest.
+These were changed to a strip of white shirts with the town crest as its badge and blue shorts matching the azure shield of the crest in advance of dropping the 'G.N.R.' moniker and becoming 'Dundalk A.F.C.'.
 The new colours were first worn on St Stephen's Day 1927 in the opening match of the 1927–28 League of Ireland Shield.

-This combination was worn until 1939 but came to be seen as unlucky due to the number of cup final defeats Dundalk had during the 1930s.
+The white and blue colours were worn until 1939 but came to be seen as unlucky because of the number of cup final defeats Dundalk had during the 1930s.
 Hoping a change would bring luck, the club introduced a sky blue and maroon quartered shirt with white shorts and maroon socks in 1939–40, but they promptly lost to non-league opposition in the first round of that season's FAI Cup, and went back to wearing white shirts for the following season, this time paired with black shorts.
 Possibly by coincidence, when the clubs of the town amalgamated to form the first Dundalk Association Football Club in 1904, the colours chosen were "white shirt, bearing the Dundalk coat of arms, and black pants".
 The 'home' colours have remained essentially unchanged with red trims being incorporated since the 1990s.
 An all-white kit was introduced for the first time in the 1965–66 season, and was also the combination used in 1973–74 and 2003.
-All-white kits are still worn occasionally when required to avoid kit clashes.
+All-white kits are still worn when required to avoid kit clashes.